Oh Sorry! – There is absolutely NO Internet today!

 You could see those of the older generation – particularly Baby Boomers (born between 1946 and 1964) who would take it in their stride (mostly).
 Out would come books, memories of what they did before having a quick easy way to do things like banking, ordering online etc. Maybe they might find the life of ease coming with the internet more difficult than they had supposed.
 At least if it was more than a day.

 I have been on the internet since 1998.
 20 years – so it’s an anniversary for me.
-After a slow start, I got into the way of communicating and searching.
+After a slow start, I got in the way of communicating and searching.
 Since I was homeschooling and doing things for our business I soon started to realize the impact.
 The capacity for engagement with others was huge.
 As the internet became more and more in our everyday use the more it became indispensable.

 BUT there is a downside to our dependency on the internet.
 Our “time out” from technology has suffered.
 I recall when I was at a place with no internet handy for nearly 2 months.
 I had access to a local library once a week.
 I will say I felt a bit like my right arm had been cut off.